Shahnoor

-Shahnoor is a Bangladeshi actress and model who acted jn films and television dramas and became model in TVCs.
+Shahnoor is a Bangladeshi actress and model who acted in films and television dramas and became model in TVCs.
 Her most notable works include Hajar Bachhor Dhore, Sahoshi Manush Chai, Swapner Bashor, Noyon Vora Jol.

 Biography

 Syeda Kamrun Naher Shahnoor began her journey in Dhallywood with Fasir Adesh.
 This film was an unreleased film.
 Her first released film was Jiddi Sontan which was released in 2000.
 Rubel was her co-star in that film.
 She acted in Sahoshi Manush Chai and Karagar in 2003.
 Sahoshi Manush Chai won National Film Award in two categories and Karagar won National Film Award in one category.
 She acted in Hajar Bachhor Dhore in 2005.
 This film won National Film Award in five categories including Best Film.
 Opohoron was her last released film.
 Shahnoor later starred in 'Kakatadua', an official grant to a liberation war story directed by Farooq Hossain.
 She is currently involved in the politics of Bangladesh Awami League and she is the Film Affairs Secretary of Bangabandhu Sangskritik Jote.